drshahizan/SECP3843/submission/naylinabihah/question 4/question4.md

 - Support Vector Regression
   ![svr_plot](https://github.com/drshahizan/SECP3843/blob/main/submission/naylinabihah/question%204/files/images/step_7c.png)

+Based on the results obtained from this analysis, the most reliable regression algorithm should be used in this dataset is by implementing Random Forest Regression Algorithm.

+#### Step 8: See the Code File

+To access the code file, please click [here](https://github.com/drshahizan/SECP3843/blob/main/submission/naylinabihah/question%204/files/source-code/AA_STDE_by_Nayli_Nabihah.ipynb)

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.